nervosnetwork/ckb/rpc/README.md

 *   Status "pending".
 The transaction is in the pool, and not proposed yet.
 *   Status "proposed".
 The transaction is in the pool and has been proposed.
 *   Status "committed".
 The transaction has been committed to the canonical chain.
-*   Status "Unknown".
+*   Status "unknown".
 The node has not seen the transaction, or it should be rejected but was cleared due to storage limitations.
-*   Status "Rejected".
+*   Status "rejected".
 The transaction has been recently removed from the pool.
 Due to storage limitations, the node can only hold the most recently removed transactions.

 ### Type `SyncState`